SidratMuntaha/Scania/README.md

 4. Add a search function that can return data for a specific Truck
 5. The data should be presented in the web browser

-The solution should be built by using C# and AngularJS (Angular 1 to be clear).
-The solution should also contain unit tests.
+The solution should be built using C#, AngularJS (Angular 1 to be clear) and should also contain unit tests.